samirak93/NBA_Hackathon/readme.md

 by country in each of the two seasons, plus stats on team and player performance and status.
 Using these inputs, we would like you to predict the total number of international viewers for each of the 460 games in the test set.

+**Files: **

+data_processing.py - Pre-process the data
+prep_test_data.py - Prep test_data
+Random_Forest_Reg.py - Random Forest Regression File

+output.csv - Final processed dataset
+test_data.csv - test data
+test_Set.csv - Final output with total viewers for missing games.

-Any feedback or comments are appreciated.
+Feedback or comments are appreciated.